Differences from SAS language Data Step#

 Dataset Option Type Preservation#

-If exact physical types matter, it is recommended to perform type conversion at the final materialized output stage.
+If exact physical types matter, it is still recommended to perform explicit type conversion at the final output stage.
 In practice, prefer DatasetView.cast(...) or DatasetView.astype(...) as the last transformation before using the result.

 SQL API#